 - Class 3 – Mesiocclusion – Prominent lower front teeth

 Almost all the tooth misalignment issues fall into a subdivision of the above classes of malocclusions.
-Following are 5 of the most common types of tooth misalignments among patients at your Calgary orthodontic clinic.
+Following are 5 of the most common types of tooth misalignments among patients at your in NE Calgary orthodontic clinic.

 Overcrowding of teeth

-This is a common teeth misalignment issue that happens due to lack of space in the oral cavity for the teeth.
+This is a common teeth misalignment issue that happens due to a lack of space in the oral cavity for the teeth.
 For this reason, teeth grow to have crooked contours and/or overlap with each other, creating an overcrowded atmosphere within the inside of the mouth.
-When it comes to teeth malocclusion treatments, this is the most common issue treated by your orthodontist in Calgary .
+When it comes to teeth malocclusion treatments, this is the most common issue treated by your orthodontist in NE Calgary .
 There are certain childhood habits that increase the risk of overcrowded teeth including sucking the thumb or prolonged use of pacifiers.
-Another habit that causes overcrowding is thrusting the tongue against growing teeth which lead them to shift and become crowded.
+Another habit that causes overcrowding is thrusting the tongue against growing teeth which leads them to shift and become crowded.

 This is when the upper teeth horizontally protrude past the bottom teeth.
 An excessive over-jet of teeth can cause speech problems and can also make it difficult to consume food as it can prevent proper biting and chewing.
 It is also considered aesthetically unappealing, which makes this another common tooth misalignment issue that people seek treatment for.
-Causes of this condition are mainly skeletal problems when the lower jaw of a person has a deficiency in growth.
-Problems with the inclination of teeth in the front of the mouth is also a common cause of an over-jet which can be easily fixed by orthodontic treatments.
+The causes of this condition are mainly skeletal problems when the lower jaw of a person has a deficiency in growth.
+Problems with the inclination of teeth in the front of the mouth are also a common cause of an over-jet which can be easily fixed by orthodontic treatments.

 Having a slight overlap between the upper and lower front teeth is normal, but in an over-bite condition, the upper jaw has a huge overlap that causes the upper teeth to bite down on the gums of the bottom teeth.
 Most often this occurs when someone has a recessive chin that affects the shape of their face and jaw.